frenchie68/Z79Forth/README.md

   to accomodate the 6809 implementation of Z79Forth, which led me to divide the addres space of the processor into eight 8 KB regions.
 Interrupt vectors have to be readable from a 16 bytes segment starting at $FFF0, so the last region ($E000-$FFFF) needed to be assigned to the EEPROM.
-Region 6 is where memory mapped I/O operations take place.
-Regions 0-3 ($0000-$7FFF) would be populated by a 32 KB static RAM.
+Region 6 ($C000-$DFFF) is where memory mapped I/O operations take place.
+Regions 0-3 ($0000-$7FFF) is populated by a 32 KB static RAM.
+Region 4 ($8000-$BFFF) remains available for off-board extensions.

+  The I/O space is further divided into eight 1 KB areas, allowing for up to eight devices to be used in the system.
+Of those, dev.
+0 is reserved for the CompactFlash module; dev.
+6 is assigned to serial communication.
+An unsupported RTC experiment based on the MC146818 chip uses dev.
+5.
-- __EEPROM__: a modern production grade Microchip AT28C64B 8 KB was selected.
+- __EEPROM__: a modern production grade Microchip AT28C64B 8 KB was selected
+  (150 ns access time).
 - __ACIA__: an HD63B50 IC was selected for its availibility and its improved flexibility over the MC6850.
 In particular its E input pin can be driven by a strobe signal and does not need to be a clocked signal.
+Recent (2.2.x) versions of the schmematics include a jumper based multiplexer that supports asynchronous serial communications either to a USB host or to an RS232 DTE.
-- __RAM__: I originally used a NEC D43256AC (32K x 8) with a 100 ns access
+- __RAM__: I originally used a NEC D43256AC (32K by 8 bits) with a 100 ns
-  time.
+  access time.
 This proved to be a difficult component to acquire.
 I later selected the Fujitsu F84256-10LL simply because I could buy it on a weight basis!
-  Any static 32 KB by 8 SRAM with an access time of 100 ns or less would do.
+Any static 32 KB by 8 bits SRAM with an access time of 100 ns or less would do just as well.
-- __CompactFlash__:
-- __Interrupt Support__: 1/ for async input.
-2/ NMI
+- __CompactFlash__: CF is a fantastic technology that was not available in my Z80 days.
+It is quite easy to interface to an 8 bit data bus processor operating at 4 MHz.
+The medium itself includes an *Integrated Drive Electronics* (IDE) controller which is where all the intelligence resides.
+  The original *Z79Forth Reference Board* did not have any support for mass storage as it was also missing from the Z80 incarnation.
+This shortcoming was ultimately fixed with release 2.x of the schematics.
+- __Interrupt Support__: Again here, there is some historical background worth mentioning.
+The original board design (schematics 1.x) resorted to a stricly polling mechanism with respect to serial communication.
+Later on, after having experienced cut and paste difficulties, it was felt that serial communication (input) should be interrupt driven.
+As a result, the current release trains (tags 2.x and 3.x) now program the ACIA so that it will raise FIRQ when its receive data register is full.

+  At a later stage, I recognize the fact that being able to dump the CPU registers on a manually triggered NMI might be valuable.
+This is only needed in extremely dire situations and does not produce any symbolic information.

 ### Software Development
 In 1984, I wrote a native Forth implementation for the TRS-80 model I